 CSE research improves support for South Asian Communities

 CSE’s mission is to make sure everyone can afford to stay warm at home, while also addressing the climate emergency.
 Cold homes cause many problems for those unable to pay for heating, such as making existing health conditions worse and causing new physical and mental health issues.
-Research shows that the South Asian community are at higher risk of coronary disease and diabetes and were amongst the hardest hit by the COVID-19 pandemic.
+Research shows that the South Asian community is at higher risk of coronary disease and diabetes and was amongst the hardest hit by the pandemic.

 The people interviewed lived in a mix of owner-occupied homes and homes rented from the council.
 Each had between three and five bedrooms with three family generations living together.
 We wanted to know more about their energy use and understand why they might not reach out for support if they needed it.

 With multiple generations under one roof, this typically means more people living in larger homes.
 Many households we interviewed had above-average energy use and bills compared to smaller-sized households.
 This is partly down to the size of the home, but also because of living arrangements and the varied routine of each family member.
 It‘s to be expected that both a large property size and multiple occupants means higher-than-average overall bills as it is harder to reduce energy usage and save money.

 We found a few other trends which may contribute to their high energy use.

 The pandemic caused changes to many of the families’ household situation.
 Some family members had either lost jobs or been placed on furlough, some of their children were unable to go to school and older people unable to attend day centres.
 Recently, this meant more people than usual had been at home during the day.